Advanced Tutorial

 Mpicker_3dctf.py --df 58381 --pix 10.89 --box 50 --out 3dctf_cc1691.mrc --t1 -58.36 --t2 55.07

-Here, we use an average defocus (in Å) and set t1 and t2 using the first and the last angles in the .tlt file.
-You can adjust other parameters by checking them with Mpicker_3dctf.py -h
+An average defocus (in Å) is used and t1 and t2 are set using the first and the last angles in the .tlt file.
+Other parameters can be checked by Mpicker_3dctf.py -h

 .